-Step into Spectacular Landscapes in Broome
+Step into a World of Spectacular Landscapes

 If travelling from March to October, be captivated by the ‘Staircase to the Moon’, a natural phenomenon, which occurs when a full moon rises over the exposed tidal flats, creating a spectacular ladder effect for two to three days a month.